 Your Name

 Address

 City State ZIP

 Work Phone Home Phone

-Is this request ma
+Is this request mac

 An

 Format:

-Book Video Magazine .
+Book Video Magazine

 Other Audiovisual Materials

 Newspaper Other

 Library Program

 Title

-Author or Produce ar.
+Author or Produce er

-Did you review, view, or listen to the entire work?
+Did you review, view, or listen to the entire work?\\\\\

 What brought this title to your attention?

-Please comment on the title as a whole as well as being specific about those matte that concern you.
+Please comment on the title as a whole as well as being specific about those matters that concern you.
 (Use additional paper if necessary.)

-Optional: What other materials do you suggest to provide additional information of this subject?
-Signature Received By (Staff Initials) Date When completed, this form should be returned to the Library Director, Kirkwood Publ
+Optional: What other materials do you suggest to provide additional information on this subject?

+Signature Date

+Received By (Staff Initials) \\\\\ Date\\\\